Ajeet Rai: 2021

 Rai resumed his international career in June, playing a series of ITF tournaments in Monastir over the next couple of months.
 He reached several doubles finals but, frustratingly, it took five attempts before he was able to win another title.
 Apart from a brief trip to Spain to renew his visa, he stayed in Monastir until November, eventually winning six doubles titles from 11 finals before returning to New Zealand.

 2022

-2022 had to be considered a successful year for Rai, as he made three more ITF singles finals, winning the last of them at the first of two new tournaments in his home country.
-He also took the doubles title in his very first ATP Challenger event.
+Rai made three more ITF singles finals, winning the last of them.
+He also took the doubles title at Nonthaburi in his first ATP Challenger event.

 ATP Challenger and ITF Circuit finals

-Singles: 4 (2 titles, 2 runners-up)
+Singles: 6 (3 titles, 3 runner-ups)

 Note 1: this was an outdoor tournament, but several matches, including the final, were played indoors due to bad weather.